FBI releases photos and video of potential suspect in Guthrie disappearance

 Officials say that several hours later, at 1:47 a.m., Guthrie's doorbell camera disconnected.
 About a half hour after that, the camera detected movement, but until Tuesday, officials said they had been unable to retrieve the footage.

-An investigation of Guthrie's house revealed blood on the front porch that DNA testing has proven to belong to the missing woman.
+An investigation of Guthrie's house revealed blood on the front porch that DNA testing has proved to belong to the missing woman.
 And a camera from Guthrie's home was reported missing.

-The FBI has said that they are in possession of a ransom note from the people who say they abducted Guthrie.
+The FBI has said that it's in possession of a ransom note from the people who say they abducted Guthrie.

-The ransom note included two deadlines: one that passed last week on Thursday.
-The other expired Monday.
+The ransom note includes two deadlines: one that passed last week on Thursday and another that expired Monday.

 Guthrie's three children — Annie, Camron and Savannah — have said that they are willing to cooperate with whoever is holding their mother, including paying her captors, and that they still believe their mother is alive.